aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mobi-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert MOBI to XLTX or Online App" h2="Export MOBI to XLTX via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include MOBI to XLTX conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLTX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting MOBI to XLTX is a useful process for many applications.
+MOBI is a popular format for e-books, but it is not compatible with Microsoft Excel.
+XLTX, on the other hand, is a format that is supported by Microsoft Excel and can be used to store and manipulate data.
+Converting MOBI to XLTX allows users to take advantage of the powerful features of Microsoft Excel to analyze and manipulate data from e-books.

+<h2>How Aspose.Total Helps for MOBI to XLTX Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides powerful document manipulation and conversion capabilities.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert MOBI to XLTX.
+Aspose.Words for C++ can be used to export MOBI to HTML, and Aspose.Cells for C++ can be used to convert HTML to XLTX.
+Both APIs are feature-rich, powerful, and easy to use, making it easy to include MOBI to XLTX conversion features in C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}